-Personal travel
+5.3 Personal travel

-If you are requesting a trip with extension for personal reasons or requesting a personal stop-over, please also request the most direct option (as if you were only travelling for work) so a price comparison can be made.
-The Budget Holder will approve the work option and the price difference will be deducted from your expense reimbursement or from your fees after the trip.
-If personal diversions include travel with family please see the Security Handbook for additional guidance.
+If you are requesting a trip with an extension for personal reasons or requesting a personal stopover, please also request the most direct option (as if you were only travelling for work) so a price comparison can be made.
+The budget holder will approve the work option and the price difference will be deducted from your expense reimbursement or from your fees after the trip.
+Climate Centre's travel insurance will only cover official business; therefore, it is your responsibility to purchase your own personal travel insurance for any personal deviations.
+The Duty of Care of Climate Centre applies only to official business and will not cover your personal travel.